vwd-33/VWD/src/pages/distro/index.md

         no control over it, so don’t waste our time or your time if you aren’t prepared to pay the high shipping cost!
     - text: "To place an order via Email:"
+    - text: >-
-    - text: "- Clearly list all items you want to buy."
+        - Clearly list all items you want to buy.

-    - text: "- Mention your name and full address, so that we can calculate the postage and get back to you with a total price and payment instructions."
+        - Mention your name and full address, so that we can calculate the postage and get back to you with a total price and payment instructions.

-    - text: "- If you live outside of the United States then a phone number will be required with your address!"
+        - If you live outside of the United States then a phone number will be required with your address!

-    - text: "- Regarding items listed in “Available VINLANDIC WERWOLF releases” and “EXCLUSIVE DISTRIBUTION”, labels / distros can get in touch for potential wholesale orders / trades, but keep in mind that they cannot be guaranteed due to limited quantities!"
+        - Regarding items listed in “Available VINLANDIC WERWOLF releases” and “EXCLUSIVE DISTRIBUTION”, labels / distros can get in touch for potential wholesale orders / trades, but keep in mind that they cannot be guaranteed due to limited quantities!

-    - text: "- Please allow up to 14 days for your order to ship.
-Patience is a virtue!"
+        - Please allow up to 14 days for your order to ship.
+Patience is a virtue!

+        We are NOT responsible for lost or damaged packages.
+All orders are carefully packed and once it's handed off to the post office it becomes their responsibility to do their job properly.
+WITH THAT BEING SAID, if something is wrong with your order please send an email and we will be very open to reaching a compromise that is fair & honest for both parties!
     - text: We are NOT responsible for lost or damaged packages.
 All orders are carefully packed and once it's handed off to the post office it becomes their responsibility to do their job properly.
 WITH THAT BEING SAID, if something is wrong with your order please send an email and we will be very open to reaching a compromise that is fair & honest for both parties!
-    - text: '<div style="text-align: center">Last Distro Update: June 27, 2021</div>'
+    - text: "Last Distro Update: June 27, 2021"
 labels:
   - title: Available VINLANDIC WERWOLF Releases
     body: >-